 Chimichurri Sauce

 Variations and Use of Chimichurri

-You can use it both for a marinade and condiment to accompany meats, but don’t forget to try it with fish and poultry.
+You can use it both for a marinade and condiment primarily for meats, but don’t forget to try it with fish and poultry.
 There is a red chimichurri derivative of the original made by adding tomatoes and red bell pepper.
-For those searching for something beyond the A-1 or worcestershire world, I highly recommend you give this a try on strip steak, flank steak and picanha.
+For those searching for something beyond the A-1 or worcestershire world, I highly recommend you give this a try on strip steak, flat iron steak and picanha.

+Chimichurri Sauce